thepiccio/Wiggle-2-Blender-5.2-Compatibility-Fix/README.md

 Immediate access to updates if further compatibility issues arise.

+⚠️ Important notice: Anyone who has already bought the product in the past can download the new file without having to pay again.

 📥 How to install & use:
 After purchase, download the .zip file.